California's Disneyland Resort has now opened as a 'super' Covid-19 vaccination site - KESQ

 California’s Disneyland Resort has now opened as a ‘super’ Covid-19 vaccination site

-A “super” Covid-19 vaccination site at the Disneyland Resort in Anaheim, California, opened Wednesday, CNN affiliate KCAL reported.
+A “super” Covid-19 vaccination site at the Disneyland Resort in Anaheim, California, opened Wednesday, CNN affiliate KCAL/KCBS reported.

 Orange County officials said earlier this week the resort will be one of several “super POD” — Point-of-Dispensing — sites where thousands of residents daily will be able to get vaccinated.